kribblo/git-list-stashes/README.md

 ## Usage

-    git-list-stashes /path/to/workspace [...more paths] [options]
+    git-list-stashes [/path/to/workspace ...more paths ...or path to repo] [options]

 If there are any stashes found or other problems, the script exits with code 1 + writes a report to STDERR, so it can for instance be used in a script for automated checks.

+If no path given, defaults to current working directory.

+Can be used as a git command `git list-stashes` as well.

 ### Options